brandon57/CSCI-474-Project2/README.md

 # CSCI-474-Project2

-This project demostrates the usage of pthreads and semaphores in linux.
+This project demostrates the usage of POSIX threads and semaphores in C.

 # These are the requirements for the project
 <p align="center">